Chaotic mechanism description by an elementary mixer for the template of an attractor: Tables of chaotic mechanisms

 \subsection{Chaotic mechanisms}

-The non trivial part of the topological characterization method is to provide a template (and its linking matrix) in order to compare if the linking numbers it generates corresponds to the linking numbers numerically obtained (see \cite{rosalie2016templates_b} for this methodology applied on eight attractors).
+The nontrivial part of the topological characterisation method is to provide a template (and its associated linking matrix) of the chaotic attractor.
+This is mandatory to prove that the template reproduces the dynamics of the system by having the theoretical linking numbers of the template equal to the linking numbers numerically obtained (Sec.~\ref{sec:templates_of_chaotic_attractor}).
 The construction of a template is generally made strip by strip, starting to find the relative organisation of two adjacent strips and adding a new strip to the left or to the right.
-As a consequence, we organise the chaotic mechanism made of $n$ strips depending on the chaotic mechanisms made of $n-1$ strips.
-This permits to easily link and build templates in regards of the two chaotic mechanisms made of $n-1$ strips they contains.
-For genus one bounded attractor, there is only one chaotic mechanism made of two strips, it is defined by the elementary mixer
+Therefore, we organise the chaotic mechanism made of $n$ strips depending on the chaotic mechanisms made of $n-1$ strips.
+This allows to easily link and build templates in regards of the two chaotic mechanisms made of $n-1$ strips they contain.
+There is only one chaotic mechanism made of two strips (size 2), it is defined by the elementary mixer

-As it exists only one chaotic mechanism made of two branches, its ``sons'' (mechanisms generated from this mixer) contains this mechanism on the left and on the right.
-If two mechanisms have the same ``parents'' at the same place, they are ordered with respect to the ordered criteria (proposition 1).

-In the following tables \ref{tab:table_E4} and \ref{tab:table_K5}, the chaotic mechanism associated to the left strips is indicated in the line and the mechanism associated to the right is in the column.
-This gives the left and right parents of son with $n+1$ strips.

-With these tables, if one is trying to build a template, he only needs to inverse or add torsions to these chaotic mechanisms in order to obtain the chaotic mechanism that fits its linking numbers.
-Compared to the work \cite{martin2009simplified}, the mechanism $2A$ and $2C$ have the same chaotic mechanism $d$ and $2B$ and $2D$ have the same chaotic mechanism $c$.